michycipher/ticketapp-twig/README.md

 # Ticketing App — Twig + PHP + Local JSON Storage

 Welcome to your lightweight ticket management system built with **Twig**, **PHP**, and **Tailwind CSS**.
-This project is a server-rendered alternative to your Vue-based app, designed for simplicity, speed, and full control, no external APIs, no databases, just clean code and local storage.
+This project is a server-rendered Twig-based app, designed for simplicity, speed, and full control, no external APIs, no databases, just clean code and local storage.

 ---